bagisto/bagisto-docs/docs/1.x/introduction/upgrade-to-latest-bagisto.md

 - In admin, shop and velocity packages, this file `packages/Webkul/<package-name>/src/Http/routes.php` is moved to `packages/Webkul/<package-name>/src/Routes/web.php` this path.
 So if you are upgrading the existing project just make sure the provider registry is updated.

-#### Multiple locales Added

-- Added more locales for admin as well as shop packages,
-  - Hebrew
-  - Bengali
-  - Sinhalese
-  - Russia
-  - Hindi

-#### Added configuration for WYSIWYG editor

-- Added an configuration for converting textarea to wysiwyg editor.

 ### These are the changes from the version 1.3.1 to 1.3.2

 #### Changes from the web vital (Medium Severity)